mmikowski/powercss/README.md

 like `_xfff_` shows.
 We could even define the `alt_map` as a mixin, and replace the above declaration like so:

-    _background_ : '_bk_redblack_map_',
+    _background_ : '_bkg_redblack_map_',

 Remember the order of alternatives in CSS is important: the last supported declaration will always be used.

 ### Concatenated values
-**Important** in the 0.3.x releases, this feature is not yet implemented.
+**As of 0.3.x this feature is planned but not yet implemented.**

 Sometimes we want to use multiple literal or key values as a single string, usually separated by a space.
 For this we use a "double list" technique:

       rule_map : {
       _border_ : [[ '_d125rem_', '_solid_' [ '#f85032' ] ]],

 This is very similar to alternate values.
 The resulting CSS should look like this.

     border : .125rem solid #f85032

-Again, as of 0.3.x, this feature is planned **but not yet implemented.**

 ### Locked values
 Typically in a cascade, the last property value in "wins".
 However, it